Route Providers

 Don’t worry too much about the internal complexity;

-you’ll only interface with FerrostarCore
+you’ll only interface with FerrostarCore at the boundary.

 Bundled support